-During 2020/21, the College employed 492 people (expressed as full time equivalents) of whom 225 (46%) were teaching staff.
+During 2021/22, the College employed 476 people of whom 215 (45%) were teaching staff.

 Reputation

 The College has a good reputation locally and nationally.
 The College's Self Assessment Report confirms that the College judges itself, against a range of criteria, to remain at Grade 2.
 Maintaining a quality brand is essential for the College's success at attracting students and external relationships.